• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Never Stipulate to Maximum Earnings: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-October 12, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+October 12, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Without a doubt, it is a major error whenever a claims professional stipulates to an injured workers’ Average Weekly Wage (AWW) being “maximum”, even though maximum earnings may exist.
 The AWW should always be identified as a specific dollar figure instead of taking a shortcut by stating “maximum.”
 The reason is quite simple.
 Although the injured worker may be a maximum earner today, it doesn’t mean he or she will be a maximum earner tomorrow.